Constitution of Tuvalu: The Monarchy of Tuvalu and the Governor General

-The exercise of the Royal prerogative of mercy or 'Power of Mercy' to grant a pardon and the commutation of prison sentences is described in section 80 of the Constitution.
+The exercise of the Royal prerogative of mercy or 'Power of Mercy' to grant a pardon and the commutation of prison sentences is described in section 82 of the Constitution.

 The style and title of Charles III, as Monarch of Tuvalu, is set out in Act 1 of 1987 of the Parliament of Tuvalu as being: Charles the Third, by the Grace of God, King of Tuvalu and of His other Realms and Territories, Head of the Commonwealth.
 Under the Constitution of Tuvalu, the oath of allegiance is a declaration of allegiance to His Majesty King Charles III, His Heirs and Successors.

 The prime minister, cabinet and ministerial government

+Part V, Section 63 of the Constitution of Tuvalu establishes the office of Prime Minister.
+Under section 64 the Prime Minister is to be elected by the members of Parliament, with section 64 to 67 describes what happens if the office of the Prime Minister becomes vacant, the removal from office of an incapacitated Prime Minister, the process for the suspension of the Prime Minister, and the effect of removal or suspension of the Prime Minister.

-Part V of the Constitution establishes the executive authority of Tuvalu and confirms that while the Prime Minister is the head of government, executive power is exercised by ministerial government.
-Part V also establishing the role of the cabinet and the senior civil service positions of the Secretary to Government and the Attorney-General.
+Part V of the Constitution establishes the executive authority of Tuvalu and confirms that while the Prime Minister is the head of government, executive power is exercised by ministerial government, with Part V, section 67 to 69 establishing the role of the cabinet.

+Part V also establishes the senior civil service positions of the Secretary to Government and the Attorney-General.
 The role of Attorney-General is carried out by a trained lawyer employed in the public service.
 In Tuvalu the Attorney-General sits in Parliament, but does not vote: the parliamentary role of the Attorney-General is purely advisory.

 Parliament of Tuvalu

 Part VI of the Constitution describes the Electoral laws, the role of the Parliament and the manner of exercise of the law-making power.
 The Parliament of Tuvalu or Palamene o Tuvalu is the unicameral national legislature in Tuvalu.
 Tuvalu follows the Westminster system of parliamentary traditions, which are modified to suit Tuvaluan political environment.
 The elected members of parliament selecting the Prime Minister and the Speaker of the Parliament by secret ballot.
 The Speaker is the presiding officer of the parliament.

 The Ministers that form the Cabinet are appointed by the Governor General on the advice of the Prime Minister.

-The summoning of meetings of Parliament is described in section 116 and section 118 addresses the timing of general elections.